Strong coupling of collective optical resonances in dielectric metasurfaces: Methods

 \subsection{Numerical simulations}

-Numerical simulations were performed in the ANSYS Lumerical software.
-The properties of a single Si disk such as scattering efficiency, dipole moments and polarizabilities were calculated using the FDTD solver with a simulation domain of $800\times800\times800$~nm$^3$ dimension, boundary conditions of 32 layers of standard PML in all directions, mesh accuracy of 8, mesh refinement of conformal variant 1.
+Numerical simulations were performed using the ANSYS Lumerical software.
+The properties of a single Si disk such as scattering efficiency, dipole moments and polarizabilities were calculated with the FDTD solver using a simulation domain of $800\times800\times800$~nm$^3$, boundary conditions of 32 layers of standard PML in all directions, mesh accuracy of 8, mesh refinement of conformal variant 1.
 For more details, please see Methods section of Ref.~\cite{Allayarov2023_APR} and Appendices of Ref.~\cite{Allayarov2024_OE}.
 The reflectance and transmittance of a periodic array of disks were calculated by using the RCWA solver with a circular k-vector domain, max number of k-vectors equal to 225, tangent vector field activated and mesh refinement of conformal variant 1.

 \bmhead{Supplementary information}

 The paper is supported by the Supplementary Information (see below).

 \bmhead{Acknowledgements} We acknowledge the central computing cluster operated by Leibniz University IT Services (LUIS), which is funded by the DFG (project number INST 187/742-1 FUGG) and Cornerstone for their help in the fabrication of the samples.
 We sincerely thank Prof. Andrei Laurynenka and Dr. Radu Malureanu from Technical University of Denmark (DTU) for providing SOI wafers.